Security-Onion-Solutions/securityonion-docs/introduction.rst

 Enterprise Security Monitoring
 ------------------------------

-In addition to network visibility, Security Onion provides endpoint visibility and can collect logs from a wide variety of devices like firewalls and routers.
+In addition to network visibility, Security Onion provides endpoint visibility via agents like :ref:`beats`, :ref:`osquery`, and :ref:`wazuh`.

-For endpoint detection, Security Onion offers :ref:`wazuh`, a free, open source HIDS (Host Intrusion Detection System) for Windows, Linux, and Mac OS X. When you add the :ref:`wazuh` agent to endpoints on your network, you gain invaluable visibility from endpoint to your network’s exit point. :ref:`wazuh` performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting and active response.
-As an analyst, being able to correlate host-based events with network-based events can be the difference in identifying a successful attack.

-Security Onion also supports other endpoint agents like :ref:`osquery` and :ref:`beats`.
-For devices that don't support the installation of agents, Security Onion can consume standard :ref:`syslog`.
+For devices like firewalls and routers that don't support the installation of agents, Security Onion can consume standard :ref:`syslog`.

 Analysis Tools
 --------------